Elderly Care Plan

 Creating a care plan for elderly patients involves several steps to ensure comprehensive care.
 Discover the ins and outs of what to include in your plans with this plan template and guide!

-Elderly patients may need assistance with tasks such as household management, medication administration, and driving.
-Other patients may need more consistent and hands-on care for every aspect of normal life, such as assistance with changing, showering, eating, and basic personal care.
-Customizing a care plan cannot be emphasized enough; regular review is necessary to ensure the patient feels empowered and supported.
-A care plan designed for a care facility will differ vastly from a care plan designed for in one's own home.
-Yet, essential information such as medication needs, physical capabilities, and the encouragement of life-enriching tasks stays consistent across all care plans.
+A care plan designed for a care facility will differ vastly from a care plan designed for one’s own home.
+Yet, essential information such as medication needs, physical capabilities, and encouraging life-enriching tasks stays consistent across all care plans.
 By having a clear written plan made with the patient and their healthcare team, goals of care are easily accessible, and every decision and aspect of support offered can be checked against the plan to ensure that quality of life is being fostered and encouraged.

 How does it work?